 Main Body (About 2800 Words)

-In the first part, show your teacher that you know how to do what you’ve learned in the IB Business Management class.
+• Tools: Show your teacher you know how to do what you’ve learned in a business management class.

-The second part is where you make an impression with your research, which sometimes can go beyond what you’ve learned in the classroom.
+• Research: Make an impression with your research, even if it goes beyond what you’ve learned in the classroom.

 Conclusion

-Tie everything together to show that what you’ve done so far fully answers your research question.
-You can also mention the limitations of your research.
+The conclusion ties everything together to show what you’ve done to answer your research question.
+Mention the limitation of your research and explain any other unresolved question.

 Bibliography